RaulDiodiu/rap-handson-travel-docs/part4/README.md

   ...
   association _Travel { with draft; }
 ```
-**Important Note**: As already mentioned, whenever you change the BO data model, you can again use the ADT Quick Fix (Ctrl+1) to generate again the draft table definition.
+**Remark**: As already mentioned, whenever you change the BO data model, you can again use the ADT Quick Fix (Ctrl+1) to generate again the draft table definition.
 This will update the table definition.

 - Specify a total etag field in the root entity of your BO.
 This is required to identify changes to active instances in cases where the durable lock has expired.
 The field LastChangedAt will be used for the purpose in the present scenario.
 ```abap